-You can find the reference dimension ZR and the limit diameter IR with the "select reference plane" function (see page 418).
+You can find the reference dimension ZR and the limit diameter IR with the "select reference plane" function (siehe Seite 425).

-- The section code FRONT_Y with the parameters limit diameter, reference dimension and spindle angle.
+- The FACE_Y section code with the parameters limit diameter, reference dimension and spindle angle.
 The section code is omitted for nested contours. - A G308 with the parameters contour name and milling depth. - A G377 with the parameters of the figure. - A G309.